mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 ## Reviewing strings during the cycle

-You should try to periodically check out the strings landing, and try to localize them in your head: how would you translate them?
+You should try to check out the strings landing, and try to localize them in your head: how would you translate them?
 Would you be able to do it without the app?
 Is the localization comment clear enough?

 You might also need to identify the bug that added that string, see if there are screenshots, or ask if the iOS team can provide one.
 The point below explains how to find that bug.

-### How to find the bug that introduced a string
+### How to find the code that introduced a string

 Let’s consider an example of new strings for Firefox for iOS, with [this past PR](https://github.com/mozilla-l10n/firefoxios-l10n/pull/19).